Andrea-Perin/EX_STAT_MECH/README.md

 - *bci05.csv*: This is a dataset of the Barrio-Colorado Island, which was used in some of the homeworks.

-- *notebooks*: This folder contains the jupyter notebooks of the 3 exercises.
+- *notebooks*: This folder contains the jupyter notebooks of the exercises.

+- *reports*: This folder contains the reports for the exercises.